U.S Startup & Small Business Registration And Business Law

-In this course you will learn why you need to register your business with the state, how to decide on what business entity to choose (LLC, S corp, C corp or something else), how to protect your intellectual property, basic employment laws, online privacy issues and much more.
+Learn why you need to register your business with the state, how to decide on what business entity to choose (LLC, S corp, C corp or something else), how to protect your intellectual property, basic employment laws, online privacy issues and much more.

 You will also learn how to hire a good business lawyer to help you when you will need legal help.

 As an entrepreneur, at one point or another, you will need to hire a lawyer.
-You will also have to understand many of the business law basics like issues with business registration, liability protection, entity types and more.
+You will also have to understand many of the business law basics like issues with business registration, liability protection, entity types, and more.
 This course will teach you all that and much more!